Acrofil/PygameGameProject/README.md

 ## Project objective is to create a game using OOP concepts learned in the course.
 There are total of 4 images that we can use for our game and we must not use other images because of testing our game by others.
+- The images we have are robot, coin, monster/ghost, door.

+# Game assigment objective
 - Game has to have moveble sprite that player can move
 - The game has to have enemies or items to be collected
 - Player must have clear task in the game
-- The game must have some kind of counter to show how the player is doing
+- The game must have some kind of counter to show how the player is doing in the game

-- The images we have are robot, coin, monster/ghost, door.
+- Use functions, methods.

 # My game information
 ##                                             Ghost Blaster
- - Game Objective - Collect 5 coins to level up, starting point level 0, end point reach level 5 withour dying.
+ - Game Objective - Collect 5 coins to level up, starting point level 0, end point reach level 5 without dying.
  - Two types of ghosts come from above:
  - Type 1: Gray: They are following you whenever you go.
  - Type 2: Pink: They only fall down, but can do damage too